DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/gameMaster.md

 * Whenever a player starts losing interest in the current scene and the player starts doing some random actions on the side, I try to write it down.
 The consequences of the player's goofing around might come back to bite them later.
 This is also a hint to me that I need to get the scene moving forward.
 * I'm not trying to create a quiz show where the players will be asking the NPCs questions.
 I am trying to create a talk show where the player characters are interacting with each other, sharing their viewpoints, and building a worldview based on what they have in common.
 Relatively little information should be required to spark a player character commentating panel.
 * Monologuing NPCs and villains shouldn't give a lot of dense information.
 By the time the monologue is over, the players will have forgotten all but one idea from that speech.
 At most one or two ideas will remain after any speech, but all the audience will really remember is how you made them feel.
 Hopefully the villain strikes fear instead of boredom.
+* I believe in that concept of multiple fail states.
+A character's failure should have multiple levels, and then subsequent actions can either decrease or increase the failed state.
+An example could be a failure by a firbolg to evade a grappling goblin.
+The goblin is unlikely to entirely restrain a firbolg, but perhaps the goblin is hanging off an arm rendering the arm useless in combat.
+The firbolg can try to shake the goblin off, but if the firbolg fails, perhaps the goblin climbs higher towards the firbolg's head.
+There are many ways that failure can happen, and so if there's possibilities between utter success and utter failure, try them out.

 <br/>
 <hr/>